fpgentil/fpgentil.github.io/_posts/2012-02-10-plotting-graphs-in-c-with-zedgraph-and-vs-2010.markdown

 ---
-title:  "Plotting graphs in c# with ZedGraph and VS 2010"
+title:  "Plotting graphs in C# with ZedGraph and VS 2010"
 date:   2012-02-10 08:00:00
 description:
 ---